michelepeixoto/display-window-width/README.md

 # display-window-width
-Adds an element that shows window's width as you adjust it.
-Helpful for developing responsive websites.
+Tool to help develop responsive websites.
+Automatically loads the window's current width even as you adjust it.

+Just copy and paste the code onto your .js file.